opendatahub-io/dsp-dev-tools/example-pipelines/fraud-detection/README.md

 ./build_.yaml.py
 ```

 Will output a yaml file to deploy directly in DSP.
+You can also find the yaml file here: [fraud_detection.yaml](fraud_detection.yaml)